jmeehan16/sstore-doc/source/intro.rst

 	sudo apt-get update
 	sudo apt-get --yes install subversion gcc g++ openjdk-7-jdk valgrind ant

+2. In order to run S-Store, your machine needs to have OpenSSH enabled and you must be allowed to login to localhost without a password:

+..code-block:: bash

+	sudo apt-get --yes install openssh-server
+	ssh-keygen -t rsa # Do not enter a password cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys

+Execute this simple test to make sure everything is set up properly:

+..code-block:: bash

+	ssh -o StrictHostKeyChecking=no localhost "date"

+You should see the date printed without having to put in a password.
+If this fails, then check your permissions in the ~/.ssh/ directory.

 The S-Store source code can be downloaded from the Github repository using the following command: